 Additional door channels (with wider and more numerous doors) can dramatically reduce the time for passengers to board and alight.
-BRT systems that incorporate some form of secure, non-driver involved fare collection (on-board conductor-validated system, off-board barrier system) can take advantage of multiple-door boarding.
+BRT systems that incorporate some form of secure, non-driver involved fare collection (on-board conductor-validated system, off-board barrier system, or off-board barrier-free system) can take advantage of multiple-door boarding.